Skip to main content

 4. Makes a decision - Either approves the step to continue or flags it as failed

 If validation passes, the flow moves on to the next step.
-If validation fails, the entire flow stops at that point, preventing potentially incorrect or incomplete data from propagating through subsequent steps.
+If validation fails, the entire flow stops at that point.

 When to Use Result Validation